track-asia-vn/trackasia-navigation-android/README.md

 ## Why have we forked

 1. Mapbox decided to put a closed-source component to their navigation SDK and introduced a non-open-source license.
-Maplibre wants an open-source solution.
+Trackasia wants an open-source solution.
 2. Mapbox decided to put telemetry in their SDK.
 We couldn't turn this off without adjusting the source.
 3. We want to use the SDK without paying Mapbox for each MAU and without Mapbox API keys.